1. Will breast cancer treatment affect my fertility?

 - Chat to other people with breast cancer on our online forum

-- Meet other women at one of our Younger Women Together support events - please see below
+- Meet other women at one of our Younger Women Together support events – see below

-You can also call our free helpline, below, to talk to one of our trained nurses.
+You can also call our free helpline (below) to talk to one of our specialist nurses.